BionBilateral/BBFrameworks/readme.md

 ###BBThumbnail

 A thumbnail generation library for local and remote URLs.
 The principal class is BBThumbnailGenerator.
+This library is available on iOS and OSX.

 Supported local UTIs and file extensions: